-- Licensed Practical Nurses (LPN) with college credits in nursing completed in the past five years and with current nursing practice may be able to challenge by exam up to seven credits in nursing. - Other college courses may be evaluated for transferability. - The LPN may earn 4 credits applicable to NURN130 by taking the ATI Fundamentals of Nursing exam and scoring a minimum of Level 2 and the ATI Nutrition exam with a score of Level 1.
-Satisfactory performance on a simulated patient care experience in the nursing laboratory may earn 3 credits applicable to NURN120. - Graduates of practical nursing programs who meet criteria for admission to the Associate of Science in Nursing Program and have not yet taken NCLEX-PN may be considered. - All general admission requirements of the College and admission requirements to the nursing program must be met, including scores from the Test of Essential Academic Skills V.
+- Licensed Practical Nurses (LPN) with college credits in nursing completed in the past five years and with current nursing practice may be able to challenge by exam up to seven credits in nursing. - · Other college courses may be evaluated for transferability. - The LPN may earn 4 credits applicable to NURN130 by taking the ATI Fundamentals of Nursing exam and scoring a minimum of Level 2 and the ATI Nutrition exam with a score of Level 1.
+Satisfactory performance on a simulated patient care experience in the nursing laboratory may earn 3 credits applicable to NURN120.
+The LPN applicant must request ATI exams for advanced standing by May 1 in order to be exempt from NURN120 and 130. - Graduates of practical nursing programs who meet criteria for admission to the Associate of Science in Nursing Program and have not yet taken NCLEX-PN may be considered. - All general admission requirements of the College and admission requirements to the nursing program must be met, including scores from the Test of Essential Academic Skills V.

-Health, Character, and Technical Standards for the Associate of Science in Nursing Program may not be able to meet one or more of the technical standards listed below should contact program officials to discuss individual cases.
+Health, Character, and Technical Standards for the Associate of Science in Nursing Program program and ultimately in the profession.
+Applicants who feel they may not be able to meet one or more of the technical standards listed below should contact program officials to discuss individual cases.
 All academically qualified candidates will be considered for admission provided the technical standards for classroom and clinical experiences can be met with reasonable accommodations.

-Technical standards have been established to inform the student of minimum standards needed to satisfactorily function in the program and ultimately in the profession.
-Applicants who feel they
+Technical standards have been established to inform the student of minimum standards needed to satisfactorily function in the